Strategic-Software-Solutions/CovidRegistry/README.md

 **Register User**
 ----
-  Registers the user with the bio-linked system and returns the new userId.
+  Registers the user with the Bio-Linked system and returns the new userId.

 * **URL**